reposium-dco/decentralwiki/README.md

 ## Prerequisites

 The obvious prerequisite is a fully operational IPFS daemon.
-I am utilizing Express for this application and the IPFS Node API, so if you haven't gotten that yet, run
+I am utilizing Express for this application, the IPFS Node API and body-parser, so if you haven't gotten that yet, run
 ```
 $ npm install express --save
 $ npm install ipfs-api --save
+$ npm install body-parser
 ```

 Once you have that running, run an IPFS daemon